Religion in Iceland: Heathenry

 From the 1970s there has been a Neopagan rebirth of the northern Germanic religion in Iceland, in the country known as Ásatrú, part of the broader movement of Germanic Heathenry (Germanic Neopaganism).
-Icelandic Heathens are organised into two communities, namely the Asatruar Fellowship (Ásatrúarfélagið), adhered to by 1.55% of the population in 2025, and the Godword of Reykjavík (Reykjavíkurgoðorð), adhered to by a further 0.01% of the population in the same year.
+Icelandic Heathens are organised into two communities, namely the Asatruar Fellowship (Ásatrúarfélagið), adhered to by 1.56% of the population in 2026, and the Godword of Reykjavík (Reykjavíkurgoðorð), adhered to by a further 0.01% of the population in the same year.
+It is the fastest growing religion in Iceland and also the largest non-Christian religion.

 Hinduism

-As of 2025, there was a small community of Hindus in Iceland, representing 0.02% of the population, and organised into two communities: Ananda Marga, which was recognised by the state in 2019, and a community of Lakulish Yoga (Lakulish jóga á Íslandi) which was recognised in 2020.
+As of 2026, there was a small community of Hindus in Iceland and organised into multiple communities: Ananda Marga (no members in 2026), which was recognised by the state in 2019, and a community of Lakulish Yoga (Lakulish jóga á Íslandi) or Ashutosh Yoga which was recognised in 2020.
 There are also a Sri Chinmoy centre and other unregistered organisations of meditation and philosophy.

 Islam

 Grand Mosque of Iceland, in Reykjavík.

-Islam was the religion of a minority representing 0.34% of the Icelandic population in 2025.
+Islam was the religion of a minority representing 0.53% of the Icelandic population in 2026.
 The number of Icelandic Muslims might actually be larger, since many Muslims choose not to identify themselves in the Icelandic yearly count of religious populations.
-The Muslim population in Iceland is organised into three communities, namely the Islamic Cultural Centre of Iceland, the Fellowship of Muslims in Iceland (Félag múslima á Íslandi) and the Organisation of Muslims in Iceland (Stofnun múslima á Íslandi).
+The Muslim population in Iceland is organised into three communities, namely the Islamic Cultural Centre of Iceland (ICCI), the Fellowship of Muslims in Iceland (Félag múslima á Íslandi) and the Organisation of Muslims in Iceland (Stofnun múslima á Íslandi).

 Judaism

-Iceland has a small population of Jews practising Judaism, which was officially recognised by the state in 2021 as incorporated by the Cultural Fellowship of Jews in Iceland (Menningarfélag Gyðinga á Íslandi), representing 0.02% of the population as of 2025.
+Iceland has a small population of Jews practising Judaism, which was officially recognised by the state in 2021 as incorporated by the Cultural Fellowship of Jews in Iceland (Menningarfélag Gyðinga á Íslandi), representing 0.02% of the population as of 2026.
 There was no significant Jewish population or emigration to Iceland until the 20th century, although some Jewish merchants lived in Iceland temporarily during the 19th century.
 The Icelanders' attitude towards the Jews has mostly been neutral, although in the early 20th century the intellectual Steinn Emilsson was influenced by anti-Semitic ideas while studying in Germany.
 Although most Icelanders deplored the persecutions of Jews during the Second World War, they usually refused entry to Jews who were fleeing Nazi Germany, so the Jewish population did not rise much during the war.
 The former Icelandic First Lady Dorrit Moussaieff, is a Bukharian Jew and is likely the most significant Jewish woman in Icelandic history.

 Zuism

-Zuism (Mesopotamian Neopaganism) is the religion of about 0.1% of the Icelanders.
+Zuism (Mesopotamian Neopaganism) is the religion of none of the Icelanders in 2026.
 It is a Neopagan rebirth of the ancient Mesopotamian religions; the Icelandic Faith Fellowship of Zuism (Zuism trúfélag) was founded around 2010 and officially recognised by the Icelandic state in 2013.
 The Zuists worship An (the supreme God of Heaven), Ki (the Earth), as well as Enlil (the god of air) and Enki (the god of water), Nanna (the Moon) and Utu (the Sun), Inanna (Venus), Marduk (Jupiter), Nabu (Mercury), Nergal (Mars), Ninurta (Saturn), and Dumuzi.